timofeysie/nextjs-markdown-blog/writings/tdd-react-anagram.md

 });
 ```

 This test will fail in the same way our manual test of the function failed.
 I wont go into an actual real life solution here.
 I'm sure you could find a better function that the one we used above.
 Or you could take the challenge and fix the function yourself.
+If you do, use the hashtag #tdd-react-anagram and the link below on Twitter to let me know how it goes!

+## Summary

 It's fun to do pair programming or "mobbing" with larger groups online to solve something like this.

+TDD is a big field with many opinions.
+Red-green-refactor provides a great framework which puts this powerful technique to good use.
+Other benefits include learning to express your ideas about coding and testing better.

-Use the hashtag #tdd-react-anagram and the link below on Twitter to let me know how it goes!
+Use the hashtag #tdd-react-anagram and the link below on Twitter for any comments or feedback.